 Note: All these points and more are covered in the AAMC’s step-by-step guide and are available as a PDF document titled “How to Create a Study Plan for the MCAT Exam” on the MCAT official website.

-The MCAT Test day is certainly a very long one.
-The test process alone takes up 7 hours and 30 minutes.
+The MCAT Test Day is certainly a very long one.
+The test process alone takes up to 7 hours and 30 minutes.
 Taking things easy the previous day will help to a great extent.
 Candidates should sit back and get their minds off the MCAT, except for the basic checks that need to be done.
 Here are a few tips for the day before the MCAT test:

 Checking In